lardratboy/BPainT-Preview/README.md

 and

 * Hotkeys that are inspired by Deluxe Paint

-* oh and a buggy but if you want it hard enough way to generate an xml/bmp file stream that you can use to import art into other tools (see .tpb file export)
+* slightly quirky export/import function that turns the binary form of .bpt into an (xml like) .tpb file

 Brad P. Taylor,
 July 2016